Galois descent for the gonality of curves: Gonality and Rational Normal Scrolls

-Denote by $H$ a hyperplane section and by $K$ a canonical divisor on $S$; both are defined over $k$.
-It is well known that $H$ is linearly equivalent to $E+a_2 F$, whereas $K$ is linearly equivalent to $-2E-(a+2)F$.
+Denote by $H$ a hyperplane section, by $K$ a canonical divisor on $S\cong \mathbb{F}_a$, and by $E$ the negative section ($E^2=-a<0$, which is the only smooth curve in $\mathbb{F}_a$ with negative selfintersection and is therefore Galois-invariant); all three are divisors defined over $k$.
+By Lemma \ref{canonic-scroll} we have over $\ksep$ that $\operatorname{Pic}(S_{\ksep})\cong \mathbb{Z}H\oplus\mathbb{Z}F$.
+In fact, it is well known (see e.g. \cite[V.2]{Har} or \cite{Rei97}) that $H$ is linearly equivalent to $E+a_2 F$, whereas $K$ is linearly equivalent to $-2E-(a+2)F$.
 Thus, whenever $a_2$ or $a$ are odd (which is satisfied under the given hypotheses) there is an odd multiple of $F$ defined over $k$. \end{pf}

+If $g=4$, the bound for the gonality $\gamma$ also holds since $2g-2=6$ in this case; but if $S$ is non-singular, the Maroni invariant is $a=0$ although the gonal map is not unique and in this case the gonality over $k$ can be $6$; in fact the scroll $S$ belongs to the case considered in theorem \ref{oddscroll}, (1).